jina-ai/jina/docs/chapters/io/index.md

 This is quite useful when debugging.

-In the "Hello, World!" example, we use callback function to append the top-k result to a HTML page:
+In the "Hello, World!" example, we use a callback function to append the top-k results to an HTML page:

 ```python
 def print_html(resp):